alshedivat/al-folio/_projects/2_project.md

 importance: 1
 category: Computational
 ---
-# Project Orion
 This C++ code is written by Team Nebula for Project 3 of MEEN 689 Computing Concepts course.

-This code simulates the 1D heat conduction in a spherical body with multiple layers of different material compositions of varying thicknesses in the radial direction.

 This code is based on the Implicit Backward in Time- Central in Space (BTCS) discretization scheme of the 1D heat equation.